 Organised tour to Auschwitz from Krakow

-For some that are not confident driving in Poland, this will be the perfect way to get from Krakow to Auschwitz.
+For some who are not confident driving in Poland, this will be the perfect way to get from Krakow to Auschwitz.

 Self-driving from Krakow to Auschwitz